git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 so you and other developers can have access to this reusable command across different UNIX-like systems, with and without that certain program installed.

-Note: You may have to convert the indentation within from spaces to tabs.
+Note: You may have to convert the indentation within the `Makefile`s from spaces to tabs.

 So let's go ahead see what a `Makefile` with this looks like: